evennia/evennia/docs/source/Contribs/Contrib-Turnbattle.md

 # Turn based battle system framework

-Contrib - Tim Ashley Jenkins 2017
+Contribution by Tim Ashley Jenkins, 2017

 This is a framework for a simple turn-based combat system, similar to those used in D&D-style tabletop role playing games.
 It allows